 This bacon cornbread, a Southern staple, is made with corn kernels, bacon—LOTSA bacon—and cornmeal that’s soaked in milk to produce an incredibly tender, cake-like, almost pudding-like texture.

 There’s cornbread.
 And then there’s cornbread enhanced with bacon, corn, and good ol’ bacon drippings.
 Just as God intended, according to some.
-An unapologetically richer, sweeter, moister cornbread that’s still gosh darn versatile as can be.
+And the texture?
+Long slow whistle.
+It’s tender and cake-like but without being super sweet!
+Spoonable and soft and moist and lovely.
+As a couple of our testers commented, sorta like the love child between that of a classic cornbread and spoon pudding.
+An unapologetically richer, slightly sweeter, unspeakably moister cornbread than Southerns swear by yet it’s still gosh darn versatile as can be.
 Originally published August 9, 2001.–Renee Schettler Rossi

 - Quick Glance